When Do I Need a Business Lawyer for My Small Business?

 - Hiring independent contractors and contracting with vendors

-- Creating contracts for use with customers or clients
+- Creating business contracts for use with customers or clients

 - Creating a buy-sell agreement with partners